ericsonga/APCSAReview/_sources/Unit7-ArrayList/topic-7-5-searching.rst

 If binary search requires the values in an array or list to be sorted, how can you do that?
-There are many sorting algorithms which are coverd in the next lesson.
+There are many sorting algorithms which are covered in the next lesson.

 Sequential Search